jokkebk/fileson/README.md

 * `fileson.py` contains `Fileson` class to read, manipulate and write Fileson databases.
-* `fileson_util.py` is a command-line toolkit to create Fileson databases and do useful things with them (see below)
+* `fileson_util.py` is a command-line toolkit to create Fileson databases and do useful things with them

 ## Create a Fileson database